Entering the European market for table grapes

 Tip:

-- Make sure to use clean water and equipment for the cultivation and packing of grapes.
+- Use clean water and equipment for the cultivation and packing of grapes.
 Also maintain good hygiene practices in case of manual packing of the fruit.
 Use the Codex Alimentarius - Code Of Hygienic Practice For Fresh Fruits And Vegetables as a guideline.

 Phytosanitary regulation